mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/get-together.md

 - Celebrations mobilize around where to head next, give the tanks a much-needed refill, and reflect on what the community has accomplished.
 Honoring changer-makers, action-takers and memebers will revitalize the group and supercharge your fans.

 ## III.
 Quotes
-- "Fires can't be made with dead embers, nor can enthusiasm be stirred by spiritless men."  —Balwin
+- Fires can't be made with dead embers, nor can enthusiasm be stirred by spiritless men.  —Balwin
-- "If you want to show that your community is alive and vibrant, you'll need to maintain a steady pulse."
+- If you want to show that your community is alive and vibrant, you'll need to maintain a steady pulse.
-- "Pride is a captivating energy."
+- Pride is a captivating energy.
-- "Authentic, shared ownership of the group's identity only fuels a community's fire."
+- Authentic, shared ownership of the group's identity only fuels a community's fire.
-- "A community is a living organism.
-It's either declining or improving; there's no steady-state in a community." —Jennifer Sampson
+- A community is a living organism.
+It's either declining or improving; there's no steady-state in a community. —Jennifer Sampson
-- "Attention is the rarest and purest form of generosity." —Simone Weil
+- Attention is the rarest and purest form of generosity. —Simone Weil
-- "Catalyst are as rare as they are potent."
+- Catalyst are as rare as they are potent.
-- "New leaders breathe life into a community.
-Embrace process to figure out how to give them the support that they need, every step of the way."
+- New leaders breathe life into a community.
+Embrace process to figure out how to give them the support that they need, every step of the way.
-- "Celebrations are festive moments that revitalize a group."
+- Celebrations are festive moments that revitalize a group.
-- "The dream of a peaceful society to me is still the dream of the potluck supper.
-The soceity in which all can contribute, and all can find friendship." —Ursula Frankin
+- The dream of a peaceful society to me is still the dream of the potluck supper.
+The soceity in which all can contribute, and all can find friendship. —Ursula Frankin